FossoresLP/go-jwt/README.md

 }
 ```

-This package will decode the header of the token using a struct so some values could get lost.
+Due to the header being a struct some values may be ignored when decoding.

-It will try to validate the token using the registered signature algorithms.
-To check if the token is valid use `token.Valid()` which returns a boolean.
-If you want to know the exact error, use `token.ValidationError()`.

-The claims of a token can be validated manually or using validation providers.
-Some of those are included in validationFunctions.go but you can always create your own.

-All further handling of the content is in the hands of the user, as the content is exposed as JSON (in form of a byte slice).

 Usage
 -----

 ### Generating a new JWT

 Creating a JWT is quite easy.
-You just have to supply your content and this package will generate a JWT for you.
-New will return an error when an unsupported content type is used.
-Supported content types are structs and maps with strings as keys.
+You just have to supply your content encoded as JSON and this package will generate a JWT for you.

 ```go
 jwt.New(content []byte) (JWT, error)